Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 15.4 Damages not adequate remedy: The Supplier acknowledges that damages may not be an adequate remedy for any breach of this clause and that the Purchaser may be entitled to equitable relief for any actual or threatened breach of this clause.

 16.1 Termination for Convenience: The Purchaser may, at any time, terminate an Order, or this Contract, in whole or in part, without cause, upon written notice to the Supplier.
 Following any such termination the Supplier must, to the extent specified by the Purchaser, stop all work on the Order, and cause its suppliers and subcontractors to stop work.
-Any costs for any such termination of the Order or Contract will be limited to actual non-recoverable costs incurred by the Supplier for the relevant Order which the Supplier can demonstrate were properly incurred prior to the date of termination.
+Any costs for any such termination of the Order or Contract will be limited to actual non-recoverable costs incurred by the Supplier for the relevant Order which the Supplier can demonstrate were properly incurred prior to the date of termination or which are unavoidable and will be incurred after the date of termination.
 In no event shall such reimbursement include anticipated profits for undelivered Goods or unperformed Services.

-16.2 Material Breach: A material breach by the Supplier of any of the terms of these Conditions will constitute an event of default.
-On the occurrence of an event of default the Purchaser may (without prejudice to any other remedy available to it) in its absolute discretion immediately terminate the Contract (including the Order) by giving written notice to the Supplier.
+16.2 Material Breach: A material breach by either the Supplier or Purchaser of any of the terms of these Conditions will constitute an event of default.
+On the occurrence of an event of default the non-defaulting party may (without prejudice to any other remedy available to it) in its absolute discretion immediately terminate the Contract (including the Order) by giving written notice to the defaulting party.

 16.3 Default: Without limiting the foregoing, the Purchaser may terminate the Contract or an Order pursuant to this clause, in whole or in part, if the Supplier:

-(a) fails to make delivery of the Goods and/or perform the Services within the time specified in the Order;
+(a) fails to make delivery of the Goods and/or perform the Services within the time specified in the Order or such other agreed timeframe;

 (b) fails to replace defective Goods and/or re-perform the Services in accordance with these Conditions;

-(c) fails to comply with any other terms specified in the Contract;
+(c) fails to comply with any other material terms specified in the Contract;

 (d) becomes insolvent, files or has filed against petition in bankruptcy, or makes an assignment for the benefit of creditors; or